firebase/extensions/firestore-mailer/POSTINSTALL.md

 * **bcc:** An array containing the BCC recipient email addresses.
 * **bccUids:** An array containing the BCC recipient UIDs.

 NOTE: The `toUids`, `ccUids`, and `bccUids` options deliver emails based on user UIDs keyed to email addresses within a Cloud Firestore document.
-To use these recipient options, you need to specify a Cloud Firestore collection for the extension's "Users collection" parameter.
+To use these recipient options, you need to specify a Cloud Firestore collection for the extension's "User UIDs collection" parameter.
 The extension can then read the `email` field for each UID specified in the `toUids`, `ccUids`, and/or `bccUids` fields.

 #### Message field